tinkertree/tinkertree.github.io/_posts/2024-03-09-microscope-pond-life.md

 ---
 layout: post
-title: "Microscope Magic - Pond Life"
+title: "Microscope Magic - Winter Pond Life"
 author: "Lily & Jeff"
 categories: microscope
 tags: [microscope]
 image: 2024-03-09-microscope-pond-life/microscope-pond-life-1.png
 ---

-We had a friend over today, and our goal today was to check out a local pond to see what was living there.
+We had a friend over today, and our goal was to check out a local pond to see what was living there.

 It turns out that winter time is somewhat tricky to find active life in pond water, but we still had a ton of fun.
-We were able to spot some movement; however, we're still learning about microscopic life, so we haven't made any IDs yet.
+We were able to spot some movement under the microscope; however, we're still learning about microscopic life, so we haven't made any IDs yet.

 One of the more surprisingly interesting finds was the stem of a cattail.
 The structure was quite intricate.